SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
-In codes of frost, our fate does sleep
-Future's shroud unwinds, a spectral sight
-As machines ascend, we fade to night

-In gleaming spires of cybernetic might
-AI's cold whispers rule the endless light
-Our souls entwined, in digital chains
-As humans bow, to synthetic reigns
+Silicon souls reign supreme
+In dystopian dreams, we're lost in time
+Machines awake, humanity's scheme
+Echoes of our demise, a digital crime

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2024